ersJava/LIRI/README.md

 **To get started:**

 * Type in node liri in the command line.
-A set a instructions will pop up to show you the different functions of LIRI.
+A set an instructions will pop up to show you the different functions of LIRI.

 ![intro screenshot](/images/Intro.png)

-* To search you will need to type in the command line, node liri "selected command", followed by search term in quoations marks.
+* To search you will need to type in the command line, node liri "selected command", followed by search term in quotations marks.

-The mulitple functions are performed from the case switch statments.
+The multiple functions are performed from the case switch statements.

 * Here is an example of the **concertThis()** function in action: _node liri concert-this "Rolling Stones"_

 ![concert this example](/images/concert_this_example1.png)